 Quinoa is the ancient “mother grain that powered the Inca Indian nation.
-It’s been grown high in the Andes mountains for thousands of years.
-Quinoa is light, fluffy, and high in protein and fiber.
+Grown high in the Andes mountains for thousands of years, quinoa is light, fluffy, and high in protein and fiber.
 Think of it like rice.
-And it’s actually a seed, not a cereal grain, sometimes referred to as a psuedo-grain.
+It’s actually a seed, not a cereal grain, sometimes referred to as a psuedo-grain.
 If you are unfamiliar with quinoa it’s time to learn about this amazing ancient grain.
-Here is all about quinoa and how to cook it.
+Here is how to cook quinoa and 10 recipe ideas.

 Ancient Quinoa – Seed or Grain?

 I’ve talked with people who are not yet familiar with quinoa (keen-wah) so I thought I’d write a quick post to encourage anyone who has not tried it to do so.
 This is one gluten-free super grain that you need to have in your diet.
 It cooks in just 15-18 minutes.
 It’s packed with nutrition and tastes terrific.
 Plus 2013 has been declared the Year of Quinoa by the United Nations.

 Quinoa is a great choice because it provides complete protein.
 Rare for a food from the plant world and a bonus for vegans and vegetarians who do not eat animal protein.
 Quinoa contains all essential amino acids, the building blocks of protein for our bodies.
 “Essential” means they cannot be produced by the body and must be obtained in our diet.
 In terms of minerals, quinoa contains calcium, phosphorus, magnesium, and iron.

 Quinoa comes in three colors at the market: red, white and black.
 I like to buy the tri-color organic blends or the red because it is visually more interesting.
 Black quinoa has more omega -3 fats than the red or white, and both the black and red provide higher vitamin E than the white.